skichrome/Hello_world/README.md

 I use a 3d printer for most of my projects and in a few days I will add an Arduino with a relay to command my 3d printer, the Arduino will be connected to a Raspberry and I will be able to command my 3d printer with a website on my local network.

-In the two files in this repositorie you can see a list of projects that I will realise in a few time and a list of components that I will use (in French).
+In the two files in this repository you can see a list of projects that I will realise in a few time and a list of components that I will use (in French).